Mark Kopec Now

 - Hardware-related complications: Metal implants used for fixation may cause irritation, discomfort, or require removal in some cases.

-Fractures of the tibia and fibula can be treated through non-surgical or surgical methods, depending on the severity and complexity of the fracture.
+Fractures of the tibia and fibula can be treated through non-surgical or surgical methods, specifically depending on the severity and complexity of the fracture.
 Complications during the treatment process can occur.
 If you believe you have experienced medical malpractice, it is important to seek legal advice from a professional specializing in medical negligence cases.
+We can assess your specific situation, gather evidence, and advise you on the best course of action.